Conquering Memory and Performance Problems With Large XML Treeviews

 into the raw XML.
 The only drawbacks of the design are:

-re-populated until the thumb is dropped.
+be re-populated until the drag event is completed.

 - There may be a brief delay during user navigation when the end of a buffer is reached.